lequims/cmadrid_contracts/README.md

 # CMADRID CONTRACTS

-WebScrapping project for "Tipologia i cicle de vida de les dades" at UOC (https://uoc.edu)
+WebScrapping project for "Tipologia i cicle de vida de les dades" at UOC (https://uoc.edu) by Miquel Piulats and Miquel Muntaner.

 It scraps the "Buscador avanzado de contratos" of the "Portal de la Contratación Pública de la Comunidad de Madrid" and creates a dataset with all "Negociado sin publicidad" contracts.